-In our opinion, Public Housing and publicly subsidized housing will be going through a transition to a private housing model.
+In our opinion, Public Housing and publicly subsidized housing will be going through a slow transition to a private housing model.
 This has been underway for several years and will continue to evolve over the next 10 years.
-The Federal Government no longer has the will or the financial resources to properly fund these vital programs.
+The Federal Government no longer has the will or the financial resources to properly fund these vital programs, although there is hope through the "Build Back Better" plan, each HA will receive a generous amount of capital subsidy that will allow us to complete all the capital projects that have been planned.
 The Tax Credit Program is one of the models to help fund development without long-term capital and operating support.
 The RAD (Rental Assistance Demonstration Program) is another model that is currently being tested and shows promise.
 This helps fund operations and long-term capital.
+The problem is the local HA loses control of the operations in either scenario.
 In the future we believe affordable housing will become an issue that must be solved and funded locally.